 February 22, 1997

-[This year, 2019, Srila Narottama dasa Thakura’s appearance day is on February 19 (in India).
-We are hereby sending you a lecture that Srila Gurudeva gave in Bali in 1997 on his appearance day.
+[This is a lecture that Srila Gurudeva gave in Bali in 1997 on Srila Narottama dasa Thakura’s appearance day,

 Click here to hear the soundfile :]